BiomedSciAI/biomed-multi-alignment/mammal/examples/scrna_cell_type/README.md

     ```python Zheng68k_to_anndata.py```

-    This will produce a file called `Zheng_68k_filtered.h5ad` in the data directory
+    This will produce a file called `Zheng_68k_preprocessed.h5ad` in the data directory.

+    Use `python Zheng68k_to_anndata.py --help` to see the possible command line options which control the pre-processing process.

 5. Edit [biomed-multi-alignment/mammal/examples/scrna_cell_type/config.yaml](biomed-multi-alignment/mammal/examples/scrna_cell_type/config.yaml) if needed to change the parameters of the training.
 The default setup should work fine.